Best Time to Take Methylene Blue for Energy, Focus, and Daily Support

 From a biological standpoint, low supplemental doses of methylene blue do not require food to be effective.
 But routine matters more than theory.

 Supplements taken consistently tend to produce more stable experiences than those taken sporadically.
-If you're new to methylene blue, starting with a morning meal is a simple, reliable baseline.
+If you are new to methylene blue, starting with a morning meal is a simple, reliable baseline.
 From there, you can adjust timing based on personal response.

 Consistency first.
 Optimization second.